lemmsh/mmfinvoker/README.md

 # mmfinvoker

-This is a trivial library for java that implements request/response functionality over a memory mapped files using nio.MappedByteBuffer.
+This is a trivial library for java that implements inter-process procedure calls over memory mapped files using nio.MappedByteBuffer.